Regolizia/ing-sw-2019-29/README.md

 # ing-sw-2019-29
-This project is part of the course Software Engineering (2018-2019) of the Politecnico di Milano.
+This project is part of the course Software Engineering (2018-2019) at Politecnico di Milano.

 Complete Rules version - fully implemented CLI - partially implemented GUI